Hyperhidrosis (Excessive Sweating)

 Neurotoxins like Botox inhibit the release of a chemical messenger (acetylcholine).
 This is released at the nerve endings and stimulates sweat glands.
 If there is no release of the chemical messenger, there is no stimulation of the glands.
 If there is no stimulation, the glands simply sit there doing nothing and the skin remains dry.

 The typical axillary (underarms) sufferer will be treated on both sides on the initial visit and 85 – 100% reduction in sweating is usually achieved with one treatment.
 Palmer (hands) patients are more difficult to treat and the results are not as successful.
 Feet are the most difficult to treat and the least effective.
 Both the hands and the feet are much more painful to treat and not as effective, therefore we usually recommend treating the underarms first before attempting to treat hands or feet.

-How to Stop Sweating on The Face and Head?
-(Hyperhidrosis)
+Can You Stop Sweating On The Face and Head?

 We have successfully treated a number of patients who have sweating of the anterior scalp and upper forehead, although it is not as effective as axillary sweating.
 It is impossible to treat the entire scalp, therefore injections are usually restricted to the upper forehead, frontal and posterior scalp and neck.

 Will I Sweat More In Other Areas After Treatment?